fvGP#

 Parameters:

-• y_new (np.ndarray or list) – The values of the data points.
-Shape (V,No) if y_new is an array.
+• y_new (np.ndarray) – The values of the data points.
+Shape (V,No).
 It is possible that not every entry in x_new has all corresponding tasks available.
-In that case y_new can be a list.
-In that case make sure that every entry in y_new has a corresponding output_position_new of the same shape.
+In that case y_new may contain np.nan entries.

-• noise_variances_new (np.ndarray or list, optional) – An numpy array or list defining the uncertainties/noise in the y_data in form of a point-wise variance.
-Shape (V, No) if np.ndarray.
-If y_new is a list then the noise_variances should be a list.
-Note: if no noise_variances are provided here, the gp_noise_function callable will be used; if the callable is not provided, the noise variances will be set to abs(np.mean(y_data)) / 100.0.
-If noise covariances are required (correlated noise), make use of the gp_noise_function.
+• noise_variances_new (np.ndarray, optional) – A numpy array or list defining the uncertainties/noise in the y_data in form of a point-wise variance.
+Shape (V, No).
+If y_data has np.nan entries, the corresponding noise_variances have to be np.nan.
+Note: if no noise_variances are provided here, the noise_function callable will be used; if the callable is not provided, the noise variances will be set to abs(np.mean(y_data)) / 100.0.
+If noise covariances are required (correlated noise), make use of the noise_function.
 Only provide a noise function OR noise_variances, not both.

 • append (bool, optional) – Indication whether to append to or overwrite the existing dataset.
 Default = True.
 In the default case, data will be appended.

-• gp_rank_n_update (bool , optional) – Indicates whether the GP marginal should be rank-n updated or recomputed.
-The default is gp_rank_n_update=append, meaning if data is only appended, the rank_n_update will be performed.
+• rank_n_update (bool, optional) – Indicates whether the GP marginal likelihood should be rank-n updated or recomputed.
+The default is rank_n_update=append, meaning if data is only appended, the rank_n_update will be performed.